You can import issues into your Jira Cloud site. We recommend using this process to import data from third-party tools.

 Import overwrites existing data

-This import process overwrites all existing data and configuration (including cross-application settings) in your Jira Cloud site.
-This impacts existing issues and attachments, look and feel configuration, along with users and group memberships.
+This import process overwrites existing data and configuration (including cross-application settings) in your Jira cloud site.
+This impacts existing issues and attachments, and look and feel configuration.

 The exception is portal-only customer accounts in Jira Service Desk.
 If the portal-only customer data is different in the import and the destination site, then we use the destination version.

 Follow the steps on Exporting issues to generate a backup file.
 Then read the import steps below.

 From a Jira Server instance